caseyjlaw/docker-psr/README.md

 New users may also find "docker do" useful to run pulsar tools without interactively running bash in a container.
 See https://github.com/deepgram/sidomo for more info.

-To run as an ipython notebook server, use:
-    docker run -d -v /data:/data -p 8888:8888 caseyjlaw/pulsar-stack
-And then visit http://localhost:8888 on your local browser.
+To run as an ipython notebook server, use `docker run -d -v /data:/data -p 8888:8888 caseyjlaw/pulsar-stack` and then visit http://localhost:8888 on your local browser.

 # Issues
 Report problems to caseyjlaw@gmail.com.